dhruvmeta/Quizz/README.md

 honestly i have no deep knowledge on fronted full fronted i got by AI so i face some error while calling api i know HTML basic and css normally

+backend working if you want to check email = dhruvmeta0@gmail.com pass=test@123 path=/admin/